alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 	'units'
 ```

+Notice that we place `Beverage types` above the `Menu`.
+That is quite logical as `Beverage types` should be entered before creating a `Menu`, but the compiler requires it as well.
+By default, expressions in an `application` model point to earlier defined attributes.
+This is important for the guarantees that the language gives you, which we discuss in the [docs](/pages/docs/model/89/application/grammar.html).

 Again, build and check your app, selecting `Beverages types` from the left menu bar:
 ![beverages types collection](./images_model/011.png)

-Now you are free to add or adjust the types of beverages you have in your restaurant and still be able to use those in your menu setup:
+Now you are free to add or adjust the `Beverage types` you have in your restaurant while also being able to use them in your menu setup:

 ![similar menu layout](./images_model/012.png)

-Select 'Mojito', then `Edit` (top right):
+Click on 'Mojito', click on the **Edit** button (top right):

 ![mojito](./images_model/013.png)

-And finally the magnifying glass on the right of `Beverage type`:
+and finally hit the magnifying glass on the right side of `Beverage type`:

 ![edit beverage type](./images_model/014.png)

-Here, we can edit the `Beverage type` of 'Mojito'.
-The collection `Beverages types` is shown just like before with `Orders`.
-This *graphical user interface* ***(GUI)*** is also automatically updated just by changing our model.
+Here, we can choose the `Beverage type` of 'Mojito'.
+The collection `Beverages types` is shown, just like the `Menu` items earlier in this tutorial.

 > <tutorial folder: `./_tutorial/step_04/`>